smart48/larak8/local/README.md

 kubectl apply -f local/deployments/php-worker.yml kubectl apply -f local/deployments/workspace.yml
 ```

+#### Workspace

+Workspace currently works well with NPM and composer.
+First setup has all files and directories as root however.
+So a `chown -R laradock:laradock code/` is necessry to make them owned by user and group laradock which translates into user docker and group docker on the VM.
+This is still not ideal but better.
 ### Databases

 To run the MySQL database and Redis containers run